-Our target population includes youth and young adults who have complex needs which require more support than standard foster care services provide.
-These youth/young adults have typically failed in lower levels of care or have moved out of group home care.
+Our target population includes youth and young adults who have complex needs, which require more support than standard foster care services provide.
 Our ISFC homes provide an opportunity for these youth and young adults who otherwise would not have an opportunity to live with a safe, loving family.

 Professional Parenting, which is only offered in Santa Clara County at this time, is connected to our higher acuity specialty mental health programs.
 The goal of these programs is to connect with these youth while helping them transition to a permanent family connection.
 There are currently two models of care.
 One is short-term (60 days) and focuses on stabilizing youth of all ages before the youth joins a family.
 The second model is six-months and serves youth ages 5-21 who need a higher level of care.
 Both programs are committed to the concept that every youth and young adult, regardless of age or circumstance, needs family and that family is key to success.

 Professional Parenting offers a generous stipend, specialized training, weekly support meetings, 24-hour crisis support, and flexible respite time that includes 48 hours of time each month and 4 hours of self-care time weekly.

 We pride ourselves in the “no eject no reject” policy of any youth.
 In return, Professional Parents are fully supported to ensure that the placement of the youth is maintained.

 “We love challenges and working with kids.
 When the youth succeeds it feels like a victory for me as well and makes the challenge worth more.”

 “I feel I make and have made a difference in their lives.”